 Is this the end?

 Well, this just depends on the supply-demand situation.
-Clearly as Saudi Prince Al-Waleed Bin Talal says, “If the supply stays where it is and the demand continues to be where it is, then there is little hope for the oil prices to bottom out here”.
-Besides, the US has withdrawn the 40 year ban on export of oil– which means more supply to the market, thereby putting more pressure on prices.
+Clearly, as Saudi Prince Al-Waleed Bin Talal says, “If the supply stays where it is, and the demand continues to be where it is, then there is little hope for the oil prices to bottom out here”.
+Besides, the US has withdrawn the 40-year ban on the export of oil– which means more supply to the market, thereby putting more pressure on prices.

-Last month, i.e., September 2016, OPEC has finally agreed to cut the production in order to support the oil price.
+Last month, i.e., September 2016, OPEC has finally agreed to cut the production to support the oil price.
 You can read the article on Bloomberg.

 Please note, unlike all the previous chapters on Varsity, this chapter will not have any key take away points as I’ve just narrated what really happened to crude.
 What we have discussed today could just be a piece of irrelevant history going forward!

-PS: I have taken all the inputs for this chapter form The special report on oil crisis was published by Dalal Street Investment journal, authored by me.
+PS: I have taken all the inputs for this chapter form The special report on the oil crisis was published by Dalal Street Investment Journal, authored by me.